Sensory User's Manual

 to establish that there are, in fact, several odoriferous molecules

-that are shared by wine and apples, pears, currants, raspberries,
+that are shared by wine along with apples, pears, currants, raspberries,

 oranges, or bananas.
 These include acetic and butyric acids, the alcohols